RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 }
 ```

-At this point, our basic data structure is built.
+At this point our basic data structure is built.

 ## Build the base view using Ribir

-We had a base data structure.
-Now we try to use Ribir to build the part of Todo interface view.
-The base Todo application needs to have two features, input and display.
-In the input part, we can use an `Input` widget to describe it what can be used to submit task.
-And the display part, we can use a `List` widget to describe it, what it can be used to browse the task list.
-We defined a rough idea of what put `Input` in the upper of the whole and put `List` in the lower.
-Like these upper and lower parts, here we can use a `Column` widget layout, which is a base vertical arrangement layout widget.
+We have a base data structure.
+Now we use Ribir to build the user interface part of the Todo app.
+The basic Todo application needs to have two features, input and display.
+In the input part we can use an `Input` widget to enter a description for a new task.
+For the display part we can use a `List` widget to render the task list.
+We start with adding `Input` at the top and the `List` below the input.
+To accomplish that we use a `Column` widget, which is a basic vertical arrangement layout widget.

-We call Todo to interface it `todo_widget`.
+**We call Todo to interface it `todo_widget`.**(I don't understand this part)

 ```rust
 use ribir::prelude::*;